lsst-dm/dmtn-316/index.md

         * Assign remaining application roles
 1. Implement Change Management Process
     * Create Change Advisory Board and assign members
+    * Identify which infrastructure and applications to focus on first for Change Management deployment
+    * Identify standard chagnes
-    * Setup Jira for Change Management
+    * Setup Jira for Change Management with workflows and boards
     * Train team on responsibilities
-    * Implement process
+    * Implement process.
+Phased rollout of Change Management.
+This could be aligned with application Operational Checklist review